Chemical Corps: Vietnam

 Beginning in 1962 during the Vietnam War, the Chemical Corps operated a program that would become known as Operation Ranch Hand.
 Ranch Hand was a herbicidal warfare program which used herbicides and defoliants such as Agent Orange.
 The chemicals were color-coded based on what compound they contained.
-The U.S. and its allies officially argued that herbicides and defoliants fall outside the definition of "chemical weapons", since these substances were not designed to asphyxiate or poison humans, but to destroy plants which provided cover or concealment to the enemy.
-The Chemical Corps continued to support the force through the use of incendiary weapons, such as napalm, and riot control measures, among other missions.
-As the war progressed into the late 1960s, public sentiment against the Chemical Corps increased because of the Army's continued use of herbicides, criticized in the press as being against the Geneva Protocol, napalm, and riot control agents.
+The U.S. and its allies officially argued that herbicides and defoliants fell outside the definition of "chemical weapons", since these substances were not designed to asphyxiate or poison humans, but to destroy plants which provided cover or concealment to the enemy.

+The Chemical Corps continued to support U.S. forces through the use of incendiary weapons, such as napalm, and riot control measures, among other missions.
+As the war progressed into the late 1960s, public sentiment against the Chemical Corps increased because of the Army's continued use of herbicides, criticized in the press as being against the Geneva Protocol; napalm; and riot control agents.

-Besides supplying flame weapons, and preparing for any eventuality of weapons of mass destruction, the Vietnam era Chemical Corps also developed "people sniffers", a type of personnel detector.
+Besides supplying flame weapons, and preparing for any eventuality of weapons of mass destruction, the Vietnam-era Chemical Corps also developed "people sniffers", a type of personnel detector.
 Major Herb Thornton led chemical soldiers, who became known as tunnel rats and developed techniques for clearing enemy tunnels in Vietnam.

 In March 1968, the Dugway sheep incident was one of several key events which increased the growing public furor against the corps.
 An open air spraying of VX was blamed for killing over 4,000 sheep near the US Dugway Proving Ground.
 The Army eventually settled the case and paid the ranchers.
 Meanwhile, another incident involving Operation CHASE (Cut Holes and Sink 'Em) was exposed, which sought to dump chemical weapons 250 mi off of the Florida coast, spurring concerns over the damage to the ocean environment and risk of chemical munitions washing up on shore.
-The criticism of the Army culminated with the near-disbanding of the Chemical Corps in the aftermath of the War.